Rangers vs Orioles: Starting Lineups, Minor League Recap, Injury Report

 - Kyle Cody (right shoulder impingement): Cody had a setback in early July.
 From the looks of it, Cody will be a candidate to pitch at instructs in the fall.

 - Ronald Guzmán (torn meniscus in right knee): Guzmán underwent successful season-ending knee surgery on April 28.
-He's been taking part in baseball activity, and could start hitting during batting practice sometime this week.
+He's been taking part in baseball activity, and could start hitting during batting practice soon.

 - Jonathan Hernández (Tommy John surgery): Hernández underwent Tommy John surgery on April 12, which was performed by team physician Dr. Keith Meister.
 He will be sidelined for approximately 12-14 months.